CNN Underscored exclusive: Save $250 at Saatva when you spend $1,000 or more | CNN Underscored

 Latex Pillow (starting at $155; saatva.com)

-Shredded latex within this queen- or king-sized pillow offers additional support to your head and neck, while the 100% organic cotton exterior feels breathable and cool.
+Shredded latex within this queen- or king-size pillow offers additional support to your head and neck, while the 100% organic cotton exterior feels breathable and cool.

 Mattress Topper (starting at $220; saatva.com)